| |

 Continuous Electron Beam Accelerator Facility (CEBAF), now known as the

-Thomas Jefferson National Accelerator Facility.
+Thomas Jefferson National Accelerator Facility (Jefferson Lab).
 She returned to CCPO in 1993

 to work with Dr. Eileen Hofmann as a technical writer.
 In this capacity, she